Hi-ImKyle/CarX_RCN/README.md

 # Hey!

-I know this is broken at the moment, I'm working on fixing it again, no eta though.
+RCN is undergoing some small changes.
+Nothing huge, but I'm removing the default names fetching and relying entirely on the user to provide names, as well as a reload while in game option so if you want to test colours or whatever you can without restarting everytime.
 New Discord if you need to contact me, `KingFisher#0001`, thanks.

 ---